nextgis/docs_toolbox/source/ai2geo.rst

 Adobe Illustrator (*.ai) to geodata
 ===================================

-The tool extracts vector layers from a PDF file or Adobe Illustrator (* .ai) file.
+The tool extracts vector layers from an Adobe Illustrator (* .ai) file.
 An additional raster file could be used for georeference.

 Inputs:

-* PDF file or Adobe Illustrator file (with the .ai extension) which contains vector features.
+* Adobe Illustrator file (with the .ai extension) which contains vector features.
 * Raster file for georeferencing - GeoTIFF file (with the .geotiff or .tif extension) or ZIP-archive with PNG + PGW (world-file).
-Same files should be used as a base layer in PDF or AI file.
+Same files should be used as a base layer in AI file.
 This is an optional field, if you leave it blank, vector layers will be in a relative coordinate system.

 Output: